Dürrinev Kadın: Early life

 Dürrinev Kadın was born on 15 March 1835 in Batumi, Georgia.
 Born as princess Melek Dziapş-lpa, she was a member of the Abkhazian Dziapş-lpa family.
 Her father was prince Mahmud Bey Dziapş-lpa, and her mother was princess Halime Hanım Çikotua, an Abkhazian.
 She had two younger sisters.
 The first was princess Ayşe Kemalifer Hanım (1838 – 1901.
 She married Ömer Pasha.
-Her younger daughter, Esma Süreyya Cavidan Hanım became the second consort of Durrinev's son, Şehzade Yusuf Izzeddin, while one of her grandaughters, Emine Nurbanu Hidayet Hanim became a consort of Şehzade Mehmed Burhaneddin, son of Sultan Abdülhamid II).
+Her younger daughter, Esma Süreyya Cavidan Hanım became the second consort of Durrinev's son, Şehzade Yusuf Izzeddin, while one of her granddaughters, Emine Nurbanu Hidayet Hanim became a consort of Şehzade Mehmed Burhaneddin, son of Sultan Abdülhamid II).
 The second was princess Aliye Hanım, who married prince Ismail Çikotua and was mother of Nazperver Kadın, consort of Sultan Mehmed V.

 She had been brought to Istanbul as a young child, where her father entrusted her to the imperial harem together with her sister Ayşe.
 The two of them were then placed in the service of Sultan Abdulmejid I's first wife Servetseza Kadın, where her name according to the custom of the Ottoman court was changed to Dürrinev.
 She was given a good education: she spoke French without an accent, she was a good pianist and a good painter.
 She made paintings which he gave to Bezmiâlem Sultan and Servetseza Kadin.
 She was blonde and with hazel eyes.